-The Fund seeks long-term capital growth by investing primarily in equities of smaller Canadian companies with below-average market capitalization, either directly or through other mutual funds.
-It currently invests all its assets in Mackenzie Canadian Small Cap Fund (the "Underlying Fund").
-The Fund uses a blended growth and value style of investing and may hold up to 30% of its assets in foreign investments.
+The Fund seeks long-term capital growth by investing mainly in Canadian equities, either directly or through other mutual funds.
+It currently invests all its assets in Mackenzie Canadian Growth Fund (the "Underlying Fund").
+The Fund uses a growth at a reasonable price style of investing and may hold up to 49% of its assets in foreign investments.